laizezhong/PakePlus/docs/guide/build.md

 # Compilation and Release

 This step instructs GitHub to compile your project into a cross-platform desktop application.
-Currently, PakePlus only supports desktop platforms (mobile support coming soon).
+Currently, PackPlus only supports desktop platforms (mobile support coming soon).
 You can choose between two release modes:

 1. **Release Mode (Debug Disabled)** - For production use
 2. **Debug Mode** - Enables error logging in console when the app launches